ArduPilot/ardupilot/libraries/AP_HAL_ESP32/README.md

 warning: "CONFIG_SUPPORT_STATIC_ALLOCATION" is not defined

 this means your 'sdkconfig' file that the IDF relies on is perhaps a bit out of date or out of sync with your IDF.

+You can simply remove sdkconfig file and idf build system will recreate it using sdkconfig.defaults, which should fix the problem.

+If you need to change sdkconfig, you can edit sdkconfig manually or to use ninja menuconfig:

-So double check you are using the correct IDF version ( buzz's branch uses v3.3 , sh83's probably does not.. and then if you are sure:
+So double check you are using the correct IDF version:
 ```
 cd build/esp32{BOARD}/esp-idf_build
 ninja menuconfig